bufbuild/protobuf-conformance/impl/protoscript/README.md

 ## Caveats

-Requires a patch to compile the test message protos.
-Until patched upstream, the package is vendored with the patched changes.
+Requires a patch to compile and decode the test message protos.
+Until patched upstream, the package is vendored with the changes.

 Compiles BigInt literals, so TypeScript must target ES2020.

-Tests pass and fail intermittently, but it's unclear how any pass at all because the `corecursive` nested message results in a circular initialization that overflows the stack when parsing request payloads.